fogus/bacwn/README.md

 The Bacwn Datalog library is based on the old Clojure-contrib datalog implementation.
 The library's syntax will change over time and it will be made to conform to modern Clojure's, but the spirit of the original will remain in tact.

+*for a drop-in replacement for the contrib-datalog library see [Martin Trojer's contrib-datalog effort](https://github.com/martintrojer/datalog)*

 ## Usage

 Caveat emptor.
 Bacwn is a work in progress and should be considered alpha software.
 The ClojureScript port does not currently work - patches welcomed.